James Townsend (British politician): Family

 Townsend's mother Bridget (died 1762), who clandestinely married Chauncy Townsend in the Fleet Prison in 1730, was the daughter of James Phipps, who came from a prominent family of clothiers in Westbury, Wiltshire.
 At the age of sixteen, James Phipps entered the service of the Royal African Company (RAC) which traded slaves across the Atlantic between 1660 and 1752.
 Phipps lived on the Gold Coast for twenty years and died at Cape Coast Castle, the African headquarters of the RAC, in 1723.
 He became the highest-ranking RAC official in Africa before being removed from his post among accusations of embezzlement and abuse of power.

 At Cape Coast James Phipps married Catherine, the daughter of an African woman and a European soldier in the service of the Dutch West India Company.
 In spite of being generously provided for in her husband's will, Catherine Phipps refused to move to England and died at Cape Coast in 1738.
 James and Catherine's children, including James Townsend's mother Bridget, were all of mixed race, so James Townsend, having one-eighth African ancestry, has been claimed as Britain's first black member of parliament and as the first black Lord Mayor of London.
 It does not appear that this aspect of Townsend's family history was known at the time.

 Bruce Castle, Tottenham, James Townsend's estate.
 He redesigned the east façade, depicted here.

 In 1763 James Townsend married Henrietta Rosa Peregrina du Plessis (1745–1785), the illegitimate daughter of Henry Hare, 3rd Baron Coleraine, and Rose du Plessis.
 Henrietta Rosa was her father's heiress, but the estate escheated to the Crown because she was an alien.
-By means of his father's influence with Henry Fox, Townsend had the estate restored to him by private Act of Parliament.
+By means of his father's influence with Henry Fox, Townsend had the estate restored to him by a private act of Parliament, Lord Coleraine's Estate Act 1763 (3 Geo.
+3. c.
+45 Pr.).
 Bruce Castle, Townsend's house in Tottenham, was part of his wife's inheritance, and he redesigned parts of the building.

 They had one son, Henry Hare, and one daughter, Henrietta Jemima.
 Henry Hare Townsend (1766–1827) married Charlotte Winter Lake, daughter of Sir James Lake, Bart. and sister of Admiral Sir Willoughby Lake.
 Their son was the poet and writer Chauncy Hare Townshend (who spelt his surname thus) to whom Dickens dedicated Great Expectations.
 Henrietta Jemima Townsend (1764–1848) married Nicholas Owen Smythe Owen (1769–1804) of Condover Hall, Shropshire.
 They had no issue.

 James Townsend's brother was the physician, scientist, and economist Joseph Townsend, who made important contributions to population studies and geology.